4-H: Afterschool

 4-H Afterschool programs utilize experimental and cooperative learning activities and provide interaction with competent adults.
 Results of retrospective pre/post-surveys indicate that children enrolled in the program showed life skill gain over time, and that gains on specific life skills differed as a function of age, gender, and ethnicity.

 The life skills gained through 4-H Afterschool give children the tools they need for perceiving and responding to diverse life situations and achieving their personal goals.
-Participation in these quality programs which use experiential and cooperative learning have all been found to contribute to children's social development and academic success.
+Participation in these programs which use experiential and cooperative learning have all been found to contribute to children's social development and academic success.

 Camping

-Debbie McDonald, who was the West Virginia state 4-H Leader at the time, poses with the newly relocated Camp Good Luck marker (July 8, 2015).
+Debbie McDonald, who was the West Virginia state 4-H Leader at the time, poses with the newly relocated Camp Good Luck marker (8 July 2015).

 Each state runs its own camping program.
-The world's first 4-H camp was held in July 1915 on the Crouch family farm along the Tygart Valley River near Elkwater, West Virginia.
+Believed to be the world's first 4-H camp was held in July 1915 on the Crouch family farm along the Tygart Valley River near Elkwater, West Virginia.
 The youth in attendance named the location Camp Good Luck.

 The first state 4-H camp was held at Jackson's Mill outside of Weston, West Virginia.
 4-H camping programs in most states are run through land-grant institutions, such as Washington State University, which runs the Washington program, and Pennsylvania State University runs Pennsylvania's.
 The Georgia 4-H camping program has the largest youth center in the world, called Rock Eagle.

-On July 8, 2015, to mark the centennial of 4-H camping, youth from Randolph County, West Virginia traveled back to the original Camp Good Luck site for a special commemoration and campfire program.
-A stone marker honoring Camp Good Luck had been placed adjacent to US 219 near the site, but was moved to a spot off of Bell Crouch Rd. for greater safety and accessibility through the efforts of Randolph County 4-H volunteers and the West Virginia Division of Highways.
+On 8 July 2015, to mark the centennial of 4-H camping, youth from Randolph County, West Virginia traveled back to the original Camp Good Luck site for a special commemoration and campfire program.
+A stone marker honoring Camp Good Luck had been placed adjacent to US 219 near the site but was moved to a spot off of Bell Crouch Rd. for greater safety and accessibility through the efforts of Randolph County 4-H volunteers and the West Virginia Division of Highways.

-Five- to eight-year-old youth
+Five- to seven-year-old youth

-Some states offer programs for youth in grades K-2 called Cloverbuds, Cloverkids, 4-H Adventurers, Primary Members, or Mini 4-H. Some states prohibit this age group from competition due to research in child development demonstrating that competition is unhealthy for youth ages five to eight.
+Some states offer programs for youths in grades K-2 called Cloverbuds, Cloverkids, 4-H Adventurers, Primary Members, or Mini 4-H to youth ages five to seven.
+These programs provide a non-competitive learning environment and provide an introduction to a 4-H club experience.